farirpgs/fari-games/_games/charge-rpg.md

 This game is a work-in-progress.
 A couple of things are still missing:

-- Section: Extras: Mission Extra
-- Section: Extras: Duel Extra
-- Section: Extras: more extras from me and the community
+- Section: Extras: more extras from us and the community
-- Section: Playing the Game (GM and Players best practices)
+- Section: Playing the Game with GM and Players best practices
 - Section: Changing/Hacking the Game
 - More examples